plugin-llms

 TemplateGetterOptions

-/** * Represents the link extension options for generated links. */ export type LinksExtension = '.html' | '.md' /** * Represents a prepared page, including its title and path. */ export interface LLMPage extends Page { /** * The content of the Markdown file. * * @example '# Guide\n\nA guide' */ markdown: string /** * The excerpt of the page. * * @example 'Introduction to the guide' */ excerpt: string } /** * Options for generating a Table of Contents (TOC). */ export interface LLMState { /** * The VuePress app instance. */ app: App /** * Base URL */ base: string /** * Optional domain to prefix URLs with. */ domain?: string /** * The link extension for generated links. */ linkExtension?: LinkExtension /** * The path of the current locale. */ currentLocale: string /** * Current site locale data */ siteLocale: SiteLocaleData /** * Whether to generate llms.txt files for all locales. */ allLocales: boolean } export type TemplateGetter = (pages: LLMPage[], state: LLMState) => string export interface TemplateGetterOptions { /** Any custom variable */ [key: string]: TemplateGetter | string | undefined }
+/** * Link extension options for generated links */ export type LinkExtension = '.html' | '.md' /** * Page with additional LLM-friendly content */ export interface LLMPage extends Page { /** * The page's Markdown content * * @example '# Guide\n\nA guide' */ markdown: string /** * The page's excerpt * * @example 'Introduction to the guide' */ excerpt: string } /** * State object for LLM text generation */ export interface LLMState { /** * VuePress app instance */ app: App /** * Site base URL */ base: string /** * Optional domain to prepend to URLs */ domain?: string /** * Link extension for generated links */ linkExtension?: LinkExtension /** * The path of the current locale. */ currentLocale: string /** * Current site locale data */ siteLocale: SiteLocaleData /** * Whether to generate llms.txt files for all locales. */ allLocales: boolean } export type TemplateGetter = (pages: LLMPage[], state: LLMState) => string export interface TemplateGetterOptions { /** Any custom variable */ [key: string]: TemplateGetter | string | undefined }

 Default: